gjmcn/atomic-agents-vis/docs/README.md

 * Image/shape restictions:

-  * If using images, all agents in the container must use the same image, or use images from the same sprite sheet &mdash; in which case an agent's image <i>can </i> be changed durnig the simulation.
+  * When using images, all agents in the container must use the same image, or use images from the same sprite sheet &mdash; in which case an agent's image <i>can </i> be changed durnig the simulation.

-  * If not using images, all agents in the container will be of the same shape &mdash; which is typically only appropriate when all agents in the container (or at least those that are drawn) are of the same type.
-If an [advanced shape](#shapes) is used, its line and fill options cannot vary by agent.
+  * When not using images, all agents in the container will be of the same shape &mdash; which is typically only appropriate when all agents in the container (or at least those that are drawn) are of the same type.
+If an [advanced shape](#shapes) is used, its line and fill options <i>cannot</i> vary by agent.

-* [Tiling](#tiling) cannot be used with agents in a particle container.
+* [Tiling](#tiling) <i>cannot</i> be used with agents in a particle container.

-* [Text](#text) cannot be used with agents in a particle container.
+* [Text](#text) <i>cannot</i> be used with agents in a particle container.

 ?> Note: the tints and alphas of agents in a particle container can be updated as normal, as can the radii and pointings of actors.